DreamyCecil/VDF/README.md

 # How to use

-1. Include `keyvalues.c` in your project.
+1. Include `keyvalues.c` in your project or link the library in your CMake project using `CMakeLists.txt`.
-2. Include `keyvalues.h` in your C code.
+2. Include `keyvalues.h` in your C/C++ code.

 Usage examples can be found [here](DOCUMENTATION.md#Usage-examples).